Australian Business Structures: Which Is Best for Tax and Liability?

 However, Partnerships offer little protection if things go wrong.

 You’ll be personally liable for your business debts and lawsuits from poor business decisions.
-Worse still, in the same way, a Partnership allows you to merge your assets with your partner, you may also be liable for your partners’ debts.
+Worse still, in the same way, a Partnership allows you to merge your assets with your partner, you may also be liable for your partner’s debts.
 These risks can be mitigated with appropriate insurance coverage or by becoming a “limited” partner.
-For these reasons, we strongly advise anyone considering a Partnership to get professional advice and a very detailed understanding of your partners’ financial situation.
+For these reasons, we strongly advise anyone considering a Partnership to seek professional advice and to gain a very detailed understanding of your partners’ financial situation.

 In addition, Partnerships do not offer any substantial tax benefits.
 Your Partnership doesn’t pay taxes directly.
 Instead, you and your partners must lodge annual tax returns and pay personal tax based on your share of the Partnership’s earnings.